 Traditionally, supply chains existed in silos and many still do today.
 In this unintegrated supply chain model, however, each logistics function operates with its own goals in mind.

-This is largely because there are often entirely different businesses involved.
+This is large because there are often entirely different businesses involved.
 The functions will concern themselves with one, but not all, of the following supply chain management goals:

 An integrated supply chain takes an “enterprise resource planning approach” to the supply chain.
-It doesn’t use a disjointed process with several business that work with separate objectives.
+It doesn’t use a disjointed process with several businesses that work with separate objectives.

 Instead, an integrated supply chain takes a centralized approach where managers build relationships with partners and all activities flow through one system.
 This way, an integrated supply chain makes businesses more efficient and reduces costs.

 That said, you might face challenges building the necessary technology infrastructure and convincing supply chain partners.